metosin/malli/README.md

 There is [Schema](https://github.com/plumatic/schema), which is awesome, proven and collaborative open source project, and we absolutely love it.
 We still use it in most of our projects.
 Sad part: serializing & de-serializing schemas is non-trivial and there is no back-tracking on branching.

-[Spec](https://clojure.org/guides/spec) is de facto data spesification library for Clojure.
-It has many great ideas, but it is based on macros, has a global registry and doesn't support runtime transformations.
+[Spec](https://clojure.org/guides/spec) is the de facto data specification library for Clojure.
+It has many great ideas, but it is based on macros, it has a global registry and it doesn't support runtime transformations.
 [Spec-tools](https://github.com/metosin/spec-tools) was created to "fix" some of the things, but after [three years](https://github.com/metosin/spec-tools/commit/18aeb78db7886c985b2881fd87fde6039128b3fb) of developing it, it's still kinda hack and not fun to maintain.

 So, we decided to try to spin out our own library, which would do all the things we feel is important for dynamic system development.
 It's based on the best parts of existing libraries and several project-spesific tools we have done over the years.